damianhakert/damianhakert.github.io/source/jobs/director-of-infrastructure/index.html.md

 ---
 layout: job_page
-title: "Infrastructure Director"
+title: "Director of Infrastructure"
 ---

-The Infrastructure Director reports to the VP of Engineering.
+The Director of Infrastructure reports to the VP of Engineering.

 ## Responsibilities